 The dense representations generated by FASTTEXT perform comparably to the best-performing competitor in combination with KNN and RF classifiers in most cases.
-As a classifier, FASTTEXT (FT) performed irregularly across datasets, outperforming several baselines on OHSUMED, both in terms of F_1^M and F_1^μ , but being surpassed by many UTW and STW methods in combination with SVM and LR on the other datasets.
+As a classifier, FASTTEXT (FT) performed irregularly across datasets, outperforming several baselines on OHSUMED, both in terms of F_1^M and F_1^{μ} , but being surpassed by many UTW and STW methods in combination with SVM and LR on the other datasets.
 Those results seem to confirm that the superiority of deep learning models over traditional learners is only reached when learning from much larger text collections.

 In our experiments CCA never stands out from the point of view of accuracy, obtaining scores which are almost always in-between the worst result and the best result obtained by the other methods.
-Despite the fact that CCA is somehow similar in spirit to LTW, in the sense that both frameworks aim at optimizing the term weighting function (following radically different strategies, though), the weighting functions produced by CCA are often too complex to interpret.
+Despite the fact that CCA is somehow similar in spirit to LTW, in the sense that both

+14. The particular implementation we use here is able to take advantage of real-valued vectors, though.
+See [38] for further details. frameworks aim at optimizing the term weighting function (following radically different strategies, though), the weighting functions produced by CCA are often too complex to interpret.
 In our experiments, the depth of the formulae (when viewed as trees of operators and operands) representing the weighting functions that CCA finds, range from a minimum of 1 to a maximum of 13; the mode of the distribution is 5, which already indicates fairly complex formulae.

-Figures 4a and 4b show examples of the learned local CD(t, D, C) functions in their LTW-L- σ and LTW-L-I variants, respectively, for a sample class in each dataset.
+Fig. 4 shows examples of the learned local CD(t, D, C)functions in their LTW-L- σ and LTW-L-I variants, respectively, for a sample class in each dataset.
 We also include the actual coordinates (TPR, FPR) for each of the features.
 (Similar plots cannot be displayed for the global variants since global CD(t, D, C) functions depend on a larger number of coordinates.)
 Note that all learned functions agree that the most important terms are those characterized by a high TPR and a very low FPR.
-However, different cases give rise to different shapes15.
-The LTW-L-I versions tends to generate values that are sometimes higher than 1, and even smaller than 0 under certain conditions, e.g., when FPR moves away from low values (see Figure 4b, top) or when TPR has very low values (see Figure 4b, bottom).
-Note also that the plots from 20NEWSGROUPS bear some resemblance to information gain (see Figure 1, top), while the plots from OHSUMED behave somehow similarly to the ones relative to relevance frequency (Figure 2, bottom).
+However, different cases give rise to different shapes.15 The LTW-L-I versions tends to generate values that are sometimes higher than 1, and even smaller than 0 under certain conditions, e.g., when FPR moves away from low values (see Fig. 4, left-most in second row) or when TPR has very low values (see Fig. 4, right-most in second row).
+Note also that the plots from 20Newsgroups bear some resemblance to information gain (see Fig. 1, top), while the plots from OHSUMED behave somehow similarly to the ones relative to relevance frequency (Fig. 2, right).
 Besides the fact that there exists some fundamental differences between the two (e.g., the one resembling information gain is almost symmetric with respect to the polarity of the correlation, while the other is not), it is interesting to see how LTW "decides" automatically the best shape to develop for each of the binary problems at hand.
 That this function is potentially different for each problem was not necessarily to be taken for granted, i.e., the optimised function might have exhibited a similar pattern across problems.
 These examples support our intuition that the optimal CD(t, D, C) function may neither be unique, nor universal (thus, not liable to be captured by a fixed formula, as done in standard weighting approaches, supervised and unsupervised alike), but can instead be learned for each specific classification problem.